 From your website to your brick and mortar location, consumers should be able to easily identify that you’re open for business and offer curbside pickup.

 As you prepare for your reopening, consider what tools you’ll need to communicate your curbside pickup and think about ordering the following in time for your launch:

-- Post a banner outside of your establishment – A clear, eye-catching banner hung on your location is extremely important for any foot traffic or those driving by your establishment.
+- Post a banner outside of your establishment – A clear, eye-catching banner hung on your storefront is extremely important for any foot traffic or those driving by your establishment.

-- Print flyers to place around your area – Another way to spread the word is to print and post flyers near your location.
+- Print flyers to place around your area – Another way to spread the word is to print and post flyers near your physical store.